-Wave at the floating police station
+Don’t forget to wave at the floating police station

 After lunch we headed back onto the boat, taking a trip around the river and lake to see an entire floating village.
 Unlike many tours in SE Asia which offer ‘floating village experiences’ this was a true floating village where the boat-houses are moved regularly according to how much water is in the lake.

 You’ll be able to see the village which has everything from a hairdressers to a police station.
 I think the police were bored though as they were filming us waving at them lol.

 Seeing the floating village is the last part of the day and from here you’ll head back across Tonlé Sap to the village of Kampong Khleang to board the minubus back to Siem Reap.

 Spending time on Tonlé Sap is a fascinating insight into how Cambodians cope with the rainy season and adjust their lives to accommodate it.
 The lake is described as the beating heart of Cambodia and it’s not hard to see why with the flurry of activity everywhere.